 Jesus Answers the Sadducees

-29But Jesus replied to them, “You are all wrong because you know neither the Scriptures [which teach the resurrection] nor the power of God [for He is able to raise the dead].
-30For in the resurrection neither do men marry nor are women given in marriage, but they are like angels in heaven [who do not marry nor produce children].
-31But as to the resurrection of the dead—have you not read [in the Scripture] what God said to you: 32‘I am the God of Abraham, and the God of Isaac, and the God of Jacob’?
-He is not the God of the dead, but of the living.”
+29But Jesus answered and said to them, “You are mistaken, not understanding the Scriptures nor the power of God.
+30For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.
+31But regarding the resurrection of the dead, have you not read what was spoken to you by God: 32‘I am the God of Abraham, and the God of Isaac, and the God of Jacob’?
+He is not the God of the dead but of the living.”
 33When the crowds heard this, they were astonished at His teaching.

-34Now when the Pharisees heard that He had silenced (muzzled) the Sadducees, they gathered together.
-35One of them, a lawyer [an expert in Mosaic Law], asked Jesus a question, to test Him: 36“Teacher, which is the greatest commandment in the Law?”
-37And Jesus replied to him, “ ‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
-38This is the first and greatest commandment.
-39The second is like it, ‘You shall love your neighbor as yourself [that is, unselfishly seek the best or higher good for others].’
-40The whole Law and the [writings of the] Prophets depend on these two commandments.”
+34But when the Pharisees heard that Jesus had silenced the Sadducees, they gathered themselves together.
+35One of them, a lawyer, asked Him a question, testing Him, 36“Teacher, which is the great commandment in the Law?”
+37And He said to him, “ ‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
+38This is the great and foremost commandment.
+39The second is like it, ‘You shall love your neighbor as yourself.’
+40On these two commandments depend the whole Law and the Prophets.”

 “Sit at My right hand,

-Until I put Your enemies under Your feet” ’?
+Until I put Your enemies beneath Your feet” ’?

-45So then, if David calls Him (the Son, the Messiah) ‘Lord,’ how is He David’s son?”
-46No one was able to say a word to Him in answer, nor from that day on did anyone dare to question Him again.
+45If David then calls Him ‘Lord,’ how is He his son?”
+46No one was able to answer Him a word, nor did anyone dare from that day on to ask Him another question.